rabbitmq/rabbitmq-website/versioned_docs/version-3.13/upgrade.md

 1. [Caveats](#caveats)
 1. [Handling node restarts](#rabbitmq-restart-handling) in applications

-Changes between RabbitMQ versions are documented in the [change log](/release-information).
+See [Release Information](/release-information) to find out what RabbitMQ release series are supported.
+Release notes of individual releases are [published on GitHub](https://github.com/rabbitmq/rabbitmq-server/releases).

 ## Important Note on Upgrading to 3.12 and 3.13

-:::warning
+:::important
-RabbitMQ 3.12 requires all previously existing feature flags to be enabled before the upgrade.
+RabbitMQ 3.12 requires all previously existing feature flags to be [enabled](./feature-flags#how-to-enable-feature-flags) before the upgrade.

 The upgrade will fail if you miss this step.
 :::